Jorge Contreras

-Jorge Alejandro Contreras Lira (born 3 July 1960 in Lo Barnechea), usually known by his nickname Coke Contreras, is a former Chilean football forward.
+Jorge Alejandro Contreras Lira (born 3 July 1960), usually known by his nickname Coke Contreras, is a Chilean former professional footballer who played as an attacking midfielder.

 Career

-He made his international debut in the 1983 Copa del Pacífico, a friendly match versus Peru, where Chile won by 2–0.
+Contreras made his international debut in the 1983 Copa del Pacífico, a friendly match versus Peru, where Chile won by 2–0.
 He earned 25 caps for the Chile national team during his career, scoring two goals.
 Contreras retired in 1998.

 Personal life

-Contreras is the uncle of the footballer Diego Corral.
+Contreras was born in Lo Barnechea.
+He is the uncle of the footballer Diego Corral.

 In 2012, Contreras was a candidate to councillor for Lo Barnechea commune.

+Career statistics

+International

+Scores and results list Chile's goal tally first, score column indicates score after each Contreras goal.